andygao82/decorlux/wp-content/plugins/categories-images/readme.txt

 5. Now you can exclude any taxonomy from the plugin and save changes.

 == Changelog ==

+= 3.1.0 =
+* Added DE translation, thanks to denarie.
+* Start using imageId instead of imageUrl to solve any the CDN issues, thanks so alessandrocarrera.
+* Tested with the latest version of wordpress

 = 3.0.1 =
 * Disable options autoload to enhance wordpress queries performace